Welcome

 Claqueur Impro

-If you are interested in learning improvised theatre you can join Claque Impro .
-These are a core twelve community improvisers who workshop regularly at 7.30pm on Monday nights at the Rusthall Club.although now with the covid pandemic they meet on line using zoom.
+If you are interested in learning improvised theatre you can join Claqueur Impro .
+These are a core twelve community improvisers who workshop regularly at 7.30pm on Monday nights at the Rusthall Club.
 The workshops are open to all but please enquire first through our contact page.
 We occasionally hold full day and week end workshops but this is unlikely until later next year.
-We are also preparing a play for Rusthall and there will be plenty of opportunity for impro, see Paths and Highways above.
-The workshops are led by Jon Oram, though the group collectively run their own sessions from time to time.
-They perform five or six times a year.
-The early show were performed 'games' but in recent years they have been developing long form improvisation.
-Presently the group is exploring more long form improvisation.
+The workshops are led by Jon Oram,